mattermost/mattermost-test-management/data/test-cases/channels/settings/tes.md

 Scenario: When instance is on a free subscription.

-1. Login to mattermost with Non-Admin account and goto Settings -> Notification modal.
+1. Login to mattermost with Admin account and goto Settings -> Notification modal.
 2. Scroll to `Keywords That Get Highlighted (without notifications)` section.
 3. Verify that the Setting is disabled and we see `Professional` tag indication it is available on upgrading the instance to Professional license.
 4. Click on the Professional tag.
 5. Verify that a modal with title `Highlighted Keywords without notifications with Mattermost Professional` appears.
-6. Click on `Notify Admin` button.
+6. Click on `View Plans` button.
-7. Verify that the button turns grey and is disabled.
-The button will have text `Notification sent!`
+7. Verify that the pricing modal is opened.

-Scenario: When instance is on a Professsional, Enterprise license or an Enterprise Trial license.

-1. Login to mattermost and goto Settings -> Notification modal.
-2. Scroll to `Keywords That Get Highlighted (without notifications)` section.
-3. Verify that the Setting is enabled and had `Edit` button.